v-artur/Golden_Oreos/README.md

 - scikit-learn (1.0.2)
 - pandas (1.3.5)
 - pywnb (2.2.0)
+- tensorflow (2.9.2)
+- (List will be updated as the project progresses)

 The scripts used for data preparation and preprocessing are the same that Maxime Verwoert et al.
 <a href="https://github.com/neuralinterfacinglab/SingleWordProductionDutch">used</a> with minor to no changes.